 Performance Met: Patient received adjuvant treatment course including both chemotherapy and HER2-targeted therapy (G2206)

 Denominator Exception: Reason for not administering adjuvant treatment course including both chemotherapy and HER2-targeted therapy (e.g. poor performance status (ECOG 3-4; Karnofsky ≤50), cardiac contraindications, insufficient renal function, insufficient hepatic function, other active or secondary cancer diagnoses, other medical contraindications, patients who died during initial treatment course or transferred during or after initial treatment course) (G2207)

 Performance Not Met: Patient did not receive adjuvant treatment course including both chemotherapy and HER2-targeted therapy (G2208)

 Approximately 15% of patients with breast cancer have tumors that overexpress the human epidermal growth hormone receptor protein (HER2).
+All of the adjuvant trials of trastuzumab have demonstrated clinically significant improvements in DFS.
+The benefits of trastuzumab are independent of estrogen receptor (ER)status.
 The American Society of Clinical Oncology (ASCO) envisions that use of this measure will improve concordance with recommendations for the use of HER2-targeted therapy with chemotherapy for patients with stage I (T1c) – III, HER2 positive breast cancer.
-We recognize the importance of ensuring that the appropriate patient population receives guideline concordant treatment as studies have shown that the administration of HER2-targeted therapies significantly improves overall survival in patients with high-risk HER2 positive breast cancer.
+We recognize the importance of ensuring that the appropriate patient population receives guideline concordant treatment as studies have shown that the administration of HER2-targeted therapies significantly improves overall survival in patients with high-risk HER2 positive breast cancer (NCCN 2022).